Aqueous20/Tropical-Treasures/README.md

-completed the responsiveness of Offers component completed the responsiveness for the new collections completed the responsiveness for news letter component
+completed the responsiveness of Offers component completed the responsiveness for the new collections completed the responsiveness for news letter component completed the rwesponsiveness for the footer component home page is now fully responsive